ircnet-website/www.IRCnet.net/webchat.md

 reliably and -- unlike the web interfaces -- can be configured to better fit the user's needs.

-There are two different Web-based solutions for web-based IRC access; qwebirc is the more modern one.
+There are two different solutions for web-based IRC access; qwebirc is the more modern one.
 Both will require javascript to be enabled in your browser and should work with any halfway modern browser.